 The value of this parameter must be a procedure and should accept zero arguments.
 The current reset handler is called by reset.
 The default reset handler resets to the current café.

-(exit obj ...)
+(exit obj ...) procedure

-returns: does not return

-libraries: (chezscheme)

 exit invokes the current exit handler (see exit-handler), passing along its arguments, if any.